b3iA/ebook.js/README.txt

                 Cheerio, refer to the documentation at:

                 https://github.com/cheeriojs/cheerio

+        * "is_cleaning" (bool)
+        	If this flag is set to true, the filter *must* initialize 'param.chap.id' and call params.clean() with 'param.chap.id' as an argument, then immediately return without fetching the source data.

     * "next" (function())
         A function that must be called by the filter when it completes and any modifications to "params.chap.dom" have been completed.

-Thus, a minimal valid filter implementation is:
+Thus, a minimal valid filter implementation (that does nothing) is:

     function apply(params, next)
     {
+        params.chap.id = 'A valid globally unique filename for this chapter';

+        if(params.is_cleaning)
+        {
+        	params.clean(params.chap.id);
+        	return;
+        }

+        // ...

         next();
     }